 Roasted Beet Hummus Recipe

 Bring this stunning appetizer to your next potluck, serve it up at your next party, or simply enjoy at home.
-Guests will initially be intrigued by this brightly hued "red" hummus, and after a taste, they will certainly remark on the delicious, subtlly sweet flavor.
+Guests will initially be intrigued by this brightly hued "red" hummus, and after tasting, they will certainly remark on the delicious, subtlly sweet flavor.

 Red beets add vibrant color to many dishes.
 While beets make food more visually appealing, they have done the same for women through the years.
 In the 19th century, women colored their cheeks, lips, and hair with beet juice, spurning the saying "red as a beet" or "beet red".
 Today, you can still find beet juice or powder in some cosmetics as well as many foods including tomato paste, breakfast cereals, jams, sauces, wine, cakes, and ice cream.